 1. Existing track hardware

-Rutgerson wheeled low friction sliders - Used either only on the full battens or also on intermediate sliders.
+Rutgerson wheeled low friction sliders - Either used only on full battens or on intermediate sliders.
 For certain mast types the wheeled sliders do a good job of reducing friction.

 Ronstan Ballslide system